APrettyCoolProgram/dvn/README.md

 2. Extract the contents of the downloaded file to a folder of your choice
 3. Open a terminal in the that folder

+You'll notice that the folder contains a single item: `dvn.exe`

 ## Creating the **dvn** framework

 Using the terminal window you opened, type: `~$ dvn`